 1924 John Colton and Clemence Randolph adapt the W. Somerset Maugham story "Miss Thompson" as the hit play Rain, about tough prostitute Sadie Thompson (Jeanne Eagels), who battles a bigoted missionary in the steamy jungle.
 It runs for 648 performances, and is adapted several times as a film.

 1997 Tonight's Actors Fund performance of A Doll's House is the Tony-winning revival's last.
-Janet McTeer won a Tony for her performance as Nora Helmer in Henrik Ibsen's late-19th century drama, as did Owen Teale for his as husband Torvald.
+Janet McTeer won a Tony Award for her performance as Nora Helmer in Henrik Ibsen's late-19th century drama, as did Owen Teale for his as husband Torvald.
 The limited engagement production was originally scheduled to close on July 26, but following its strong reception from both critics and audiences, that date was pushed back six weeks.

 1998 The Broadway production of Art gets its second cast, as British actors Brian Cox, Henry Goodman, and David Haig take over from the recently-departed Alan Alda, Victor Garber, and Alfred Molina.
 Yasmina Reza's play, which focuses on three men whose friendship is put on trial when one buys a "white" painting, has two more casts before it closes August 8, 1999.
 Judd Hirsch, George Wendt, and Joe Morton assume the roles in December 1998, while Buck Henry, George Segal, and Wayne Knight follow in April 1999.